juanlatorre/awesome-stars/README.md

 ## TypeScript

+- [juliencrn/usehooks-ts](https://github.com/juliencrn/usehooks-ts) - React hook library, ready to use, written in Typescript.
+- [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
+Why not take it to the next level? 🚀
 - [JedWatson/react-select](https://github.com/JedWatson/react-select) - The Select Component for React.js
 - [slicknode/graphql-query-complexity](https://github.com/slicknode/graphql-query-complexity) - GraphQL query complexity analysis and validation for graphql-js
 - [juanlatorre/zaiko](https://github.com/juanlatorre/zaiko) - Cuisine inventory management system